Fees and Financial Aid

 The Founder's Award

-Established in 2014 via generous donations from the alumni, faculty, and friends of the MFA program, The Founder’s Award is given to a new student of particular promise each fall and spring.
+Established in 2014 via generous donations from the alumni, faculty, and friends of the MFA program, The Founder’s Award is given to new students of particular promise.
 You are automatically considered for this award.
+This award is $1500.

 The Visible Voices Scholarship